 I am currently a second year PhD student at the UC Berkeley School of Information with a Designated Emphasis in Science and Technology Studies.
-I study education, information systems, and culture, formally and informally.
+I study education, inequality, information systems, and culture, formally and informally.
 In particular, my dissertation project focuses on the experiences of stakeholders in online high-schools and the role of such institutions in a larger school choice landscape structured by social inequality.
-Beginning in Fall 2018, I am the Co-Director, with Daniel Griffin, of the Center for Technology, Society, and Policy, working with my advisor Jenna Burrell, post-doctoral fellow Morgan Ames, and UC Irvine PhD Student Katherine Lo on “Promoting Ethical Technical Cultures and Digital Citizenship for Low-Income and Minority Students in Richmond, California.”
+Beginning in Fall 2018, I am the Co-Director, with Daniel Griffin, of the Center for Technology, Society, and Policy and a Research Grantee of the Center for Long-Term Cybersecurity on several collaborative projects.
+I am a member of the Algorithmic Fairness and Opacity Working Group and the Biosense Initiative.

 I am interested generally in education, social justice, and social movements, particularly: how education functions in our society, how people learn best, how students’ experiences with educational environments do (and don’t) meet their needs, how different forms of teaching and learning influence educational outcomes, strategies for dismantling and resisting unjust systems, cultivating participatory and collaborative approaches to projects, and the role of digital technologies and the internet in all of these areas.